opencast/zoom-ingest/README.md

 **Installation**

 The packages above can all be installed via *pip*: `pip3 install -r requirements.txt`.
 Note that depending on the target database you may need to install system packages, and/or additional pip packages.
+Notably, on my Debian system the mysql python bindings required the mysql client *development* package to provide the relevant headers.
+For public release I plan to test against a wider variety of system so these instructions can be more complete.

+**Database Setup**

+A user with appropriate permissions for an existing (preferably blank) schema should exist.
+SQLAlchemy will create the tables it requires at runtime.

 **Usage**